1861 August 20th

 Go to August 20 1861

 Missouri.
 A small Confederate force attacked a train travelling from Jefferson City to Lookout Station and took all the valuables and money from the passengers.
-One Union soldier was killed and six wounded; Two Confederates were reported killed, several wounded and five captured.
+One Union Home Guard soldier was killed and six wounded.
+Two Confederates were reported killed, several wounded and five captured

 Virginia.
-While he continued his process of training and organising the Army of the Potomac, Union Major-General George Brinton McClellan, undermined the position of the commanding General-in-Chief Major-General Winfield Scott.
+After taking command of the Army of the Potomac, Union Major-General George Brinton McClellan began to undermine the position of the commanding General-in-Chief Major-General Winfield Scott.
 McClellan felt that Scott was obstructive, old-fashioned, slow, and resistant to change.
 McClellan’s efforts finally succeeded in forcing Scott’s retirement at the end of October and McClellan thereby secured his own elevation to the highest command.
 In the meantime, tension grew between Scott and McClellan about the future conduct of the war in Virginia.

 Union Organisation